-28 Contingent Liability
+28 Contingent Liabilities

 - (a) The University is a member of UM Association (Special Risks) Limited, a company limited by guarantee, formed to provide mutual insurance cover for terrorism risks.
 If the company as a whole suffers a shortfall in any underwriting year, members are liable for their pro rata share.
-No liability has yet arisen under this membership. - (b) The University has entered into an agreement with its subsidiary Bristol UWE Health Training Limited ("BUHT") in connection with its request that BUHT purchase shares in BQC Performance Management Limited("BQC").
-As the sole shareholder in BUHT, the University guarantees the purchase of shares in BQC for the same consideration in the event that BUHT is deemed insolvent. - (c) Debtors include a sum of £801,056 (2005/06 £727,000), related to Value Added Tax incurred on the construction of the Sports Hall the recoverability of which is in dispute with HM Revenue and Customs. - (d) At 31 July 2007 there were capital commitments amounting to £4m.
+No liability has yet arisen under this membership. - (b) The University has entered into an agreement with its subsidiary Bristol UWE Health Training Limited ("BUHT") in connection with its request that BUHT purchase shares in BQC Performance Management Limited ("BQC").
+As sole shareholder in BUHT, the University guarantees the purchase of shares in BQC for the same consideration in the event that BUHT is deemed insolvent. - (c) Debtors include a sum of £820k (2006/07 £801k), related to Value Added Tax incurred on the construction of the Sports Hall the recoverability of which is in dispute with HM Revenue and Customs. - (d) At 31 July 2008 there were no capital commitments. - (e) During the year a data audit carried out by the Higher Education Funding Council for England caused a reexamination of the funding status of some groups of students, since it was suggested that they had not satisfied all the conditions required to permit the University to include them in its funding return.
+The University is awaiting the audit report which may give rise in a liability resulting in potential clawback of funding from HEFCE.
+No liability has yet arisen and the University is therefore unable to quantify a value at this stage.